-AIMMS consists of 19 research groups from the Faculty of Sciences and the Faculty of Earth and Life Sciences of Vrije Universiteit Amsterdam.
+AIMMS consists of 19 research groups from the Faculty of Science of Vrije Universiteit Amsterdam.
 Multiple co-operation links exist between these research groups and research groups within the VU Medical Centre.

 These 19 research groups comprise: